SolraBizna/ars-emu/HARDWARE.md

 - Bit 6: Safe selected
 - Bit 7: In-frame

 Exactly one of bits 3-6 is normally 1.
 Reading all four as 0, or more than one as 1, means you should reuse the read from the previous frame for debounce purposes.
+(Or maybe it's a light pen and not a light gun!
+Or maybe it's a light gun but the switch broke off!
+WHO KNOWS?!!)

 # Developer cartridge